-- The minimum width of a septic tank is 600mm and depth should be 1225mm including a freeboard of 300mm from the water level.
+- The minimum width of a septic tank is 600mm and the depth should be 1225mm including a freeboard of 300mm from the water level.

-- A partition wall raised at a distance of half-length of the tank and 150mm x150mm hole is made at 450mm height in the wall to connect both chambers.
+- A partition wall raised at a distance of half-length of the tank and a 150mm x150mm hole is made at 450mm height in the wall to connect both chambers.

 - The septic tank wall thickness should be a minimum of 230mm and the floor concrete should be made in M10 or M15 grade of Concrete.

 - The inner and outer walls should be plastered with a minimum of 15mm thickness along with the waterproof chemical.